Arizona Wildfire TERF

 4340 E Cotton Center Blvd, Phoenix, AZ 85040

 Breakfast will be served from 7:00AM to 8:00AM | Lunch and snacks will also be provided.

 The purpose of the Targeted Event Readiness Forum (TERF) is to provide an environment for exploring opportunities along the disaster response continuum.
-The TERF is not a disaster preparedness exercise, but instead is a facilitated discussion to foster information sharing.
-However, you will want to reference your disaster plan in advance to be prepared to offer information if asked.
+The TERF is not a disaster preparedness exercise, but instead a facilitated discussion to foster the sharing of information.
+However, you will want to reference your disaster plan in advance to be prepared to offer information when asked.

 Determine how planning will be implemented for:

 - Relationship establishment among local, state, tribal, territorial, federal, and private sector entities (including integration of representatives from the Access and Functional Needs Population service arena into planning, identification of community evacuation roles and responsibilities, identification of small and big animal shelters, and identification of municipal/local Family Reunification Centers and shelters [feeding, security, and practices during COVID-19]).